PavlidisLab/TGEMO/README.md

 # TGEMO
-Temporary Ontology for the Gemma Platform
+The Gemma Ontology (for Gemma Platform)